Need Help? Call Us On 0161 776 9832 For Expert Pest Control Advice On How To Identify Pest Infestations And Help Solve Your Pest Problem.

-Discovering you have a fly infestation in your home is a common occurrence among householders but that doesn't mean that we should just put up with it.
-Swarms of flies around your house is unhygienic and unpleasant so a professional pest control service is the best option to deal with the problem.
+Discovering you have a fly infestation in your home is common among householders, but that doesn't mean that we should just put up with it.
+On the contrary, swarms of flies around your house are unhygienic and unpleasant, so a professional pest control service is the best option to deal with the problem.

-Fly control is available to both private and commercial premises and infestations of any size can be dealt with professionally and efficiently.
-All fly control methods are completely safe so there will be no harm to any children, wildlife or pets.
-Wherever you have found an infestation a suitable treatment can be provided, be it in an attic or porch of your home or in an industrial unit or premises serving food.
-A fly infestation can quickly escalate and affect your business or create unhealthy living conditions so rapid action is required.
+Fly control is available to both private and commercial premises, and infestations of any size can be dealt with professionally and efficiently.
+All fly control methods are completely safe, so there will be no harm to children, wildlife or pets.
+Wherever you have found an infestation, a suitable treatment can be provided, be it in an attic or porch of your home or an industrial unit or premises serving food.
+A fly infestation can quickly escalate and affect your business or create unhealthy living conditions, so rapid action is required.

 Left unchecked, flies will spread disease, cause bites and contaminate food.
-There are many types of flies and identifying the correct type is vital to delivering the correct pest control treatment:
+There are many types of flies, and identifying the correct type is vital to delivering the right pest control treatment:

-Horse-Flies cause extremely painful bites when they feed on blood from humans and animals that they find in the marshy areas that they inhabit.
+Horse-Flies: They cause extremely painful bites when they feed on blood from humans and animals found in the marshy areas they inhabit.

-In homes and businesses it is not uncommon to find large infestations of both the cluster and attic fly which choose to hibernate indoors until Spring.
-They are often found around windows and in roofs and come in five different types which vary in size.
-If disturbed they are clumsy because of their hibernation and so tend to sit on ceilings, land on surfaces or fly around light fittings.
+In homes and businesses, it is not uncommon to find large infestations of both the cluster and attic fly, which choose to hibernate indoors until Spring.
+They are often seen around windows and roofs and come in five different types, varying in size.
+If disturbed, they are clumsy because of their hibernation and tend to sit on ceilings, land on surfaces or fly around light fittings.
 There can be around 100 individuals in a swarm.

 Sometimes, a fly infestation can point to another pest problem.
-Bluebottles are attracted to dead rodents or birds in buildings and animal waste draws houseflies.
-If a premises suffers from blocked drains sewage-flies may appear.
+For example, blue bottles are attracted to dead rodents or birds in buildings, and animal waste draws houseflies.
+If a premise suffers from blocked drains, sewage flies may appear.

-Food premises especially must be vigilant for any sign of fly problems in order to comply with food hygiene regulations.
-Numerous methods of eradication including the use of electric fly killers, fly traps, screens and curtains are effective together with fumigation and insecticides which are useful in some cases.
+Food premises especially must be vigilant for any signs of fly problems to comply with food hygiene regulations.
+Numerous methods of eradication, including the use of electric fly killers, fly traps, screens, and curtains, are practical, together with fumigation and insecticides, which are helpful in some cases.
 Having a fly infestation can be unhygienic at home and detrimental to your business.
 Contact us to rest assured that we will have your property taken care of discreetly and professionally.